2023 Public Tasting Schedule

 Your Load In Region is shaded area on the attached map, and the loading dock is marked with a red arrow.
 Load in through the correct loading dock (Map Here)

-For those of you familiar with the convention center, the right side of this map is the Champa Street side, the left side is Welton Street, top is Speer Blvd, and bottom is 14th Street.
+For those of you familiar with the convention center, the top side of this map is the Champa Street side, the bottom side is Welton Street, left is Speer Blvd, and right is 14th Street.

 Each loading dock will have a dock shack/guard at the entrance.
 Check in with them and let them know you are dropping of for the GABF and they’ll put you in the queue to load in.
 Plan ahead and don’t show up at the last minute as load in on Thursday can get backed up and you may have to experience a wait to access the convention center.

-Load Out – READ – Saturday night is your BEST option (No Joke – the longer you wait – Sunday morning at 10 am, for instance – the more sluggish, chaotic and painful load out will be – you’ve been warned)
+Load Out – READ – Saturday night is your BEST option (No Joke – the longer you wait – Sunday morning at 10 am, for instance – the more sluggish, chaotic and painful load out will be – you’ve been warned).
+Sunday morning load out will not be an option for all breweries and exhibitors that are located in The Backyard, Section 6, Section 7, Section 8, Section 9, or booths 49, 66, and 88, they will need to load everything out by 11:30 PM on Saturday evening.
+No items should be left behind after 11:30 PM Saturday in those areas.

 Dock Access: Trucks/Cars must check in at the Dock Shack no later than 11:15 pm (same dock you used to load in – as above)